MadrHacks/snakeCTF2024-writeups/misc/robotank/README.md

 ## Description

 _RoboTank_ is back!
-And he's stronger then ever!
+And he's stronger than ever!

 Last year only **one** team was able to pwn our favourite tank, but this year nobody, nobody will win!